Easy authentic German recipes? German food isn't normally put into the category of being quick and easy to make.

-That's me, Oma, on the right.
-And, only you'll know my secrets to preparing these dishes to resemble the old "tried and true" traditional methods with more modern ones.
+That's me, Oma.
+And, only you'll know my secrets and hacks to preparing these dishes to resemble the old "tried and true" traditional methods with more modern ones.

 Traditional German food ~ quickly and easily.
 Ready?
 Which will you start with?